News & Trending Investing News

 When the market is down, it can be tempting to stop investing until things start to get better.
 But Buffett says the opposite is true: Continuing to invest no matter what the market does is the best plan.

-In an interview with CNBC, he said, “the temptation when you see bad headlines in newspapers is to say, well, maybe I should skip a year or something.
+In an interview with CNBC, he said, "The temptation when you see bad headlines in newspapers is to say, well, maybe I should skip a year or something.
 Just keep buying.
-American business is going to do fine over time, so you know the investment universe is going to do very well.”
+American business is going to do fine over time, so you know the investment universe is going to do very well."

+This strategy — known as "dollar-cost-averaging" — encourages investors to invest on a regular schedule and ignore the news.
 Over the long term, the average purchase price of your investments will go down (as the market drops), allowing you to profit even more.

 Never lose money